rctaptap/aws-check-reserved-instances/README.md

 # aws-check-reserved-instances 2018
-Compare instance reservations and running instances for AWS services with the new format
+Compare instance reservations VS running instances for AWS services with the new format

 # Requirements